SilverLuke/PC-Fit/README.md

 # PC-Fit
-A GTK interface for using the Nintendo Balance Board
+A GTK interface for the Nintendo Balance Board.
+You can use this program for weighing yourself, or some object.
+For object under 10 kg the reported weight isn't precise, the Balance Board use four load cells and need some mass to be accurate.

 ## Dependencies

-This software require these build dependencies:
+This software requires those dependencies for building:

 ```
+GTK3
 Meson
 xwiimote
-toml.c
-GTK3
 ```

 ## Build